kiehozero/pands-project/README.md

 - [pandas](https://pandas.pydata.org/) - The website describes this library as, "a fast, powerful, flexible and easy to use open source data analysis and manipulation tool."
 - [seaborn](https://seaborn.pydata.org/) - The website describes this library as, "a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."

-## Operation of code
-- [analysis](analysis.py) - main script to fulfil project requirements
-- [distribution](distribution.py) - explanation of box-and-whisker, interactive element, ease of using seaborn
-- [pairplot](pairplot.py) - This script is purely a demonstration of previous analysis done on this dataset, and my attempt to replicate it using the seaborn library.
-Utilises pandas to prepare data, seaborn to access more advanced visuals, and matplot to actually create them

 ## Bug and fixes

 1. The first bug I encountered was when I was attempting to plot from a CSV file. the csv.reader() function was bringing in the lengths and widths as strings instead of floating-point numbers, so it wasn't plotting the points in value order, but rather in the order that each entry was within the CSV file.
 I didn't find an exact solution to rectify this in csv.reader(), but going to a basic [matplotlib tutorial](https://www.tutorialspoint.com/plot-data-from-csv-file-with-matplotlib) provided the read_csv() function that corrected the problem.

 2. When the [pairplot](pairplot.py) program runs, everything operates as planned but the warning message "No handles with labels found to put in legend" is printed to the terminal.
 When I got this on other plots it was because I had added a legend but not given any labels; adding labels to the seaborn pairplot function results in an unexepected keyword argument error, so I have reverted the code back to the earlier warning message instead.

+3. Towards the end of the project I noticed that I had not included any error-handling in the user inputs.
+To handle any non-integer values I wrapped the existing code in try/except blocks, and added if/elif/else statements to handle any out-of-range integers.

 ## Potential improvements

 1. The analysis in [scatter](scatter.py) could be developed further by plotting the count of measurements as a size variable.
 At present, if the length and width of two or more measurements are identical, they are plotted in the same position.
 Using the count as a size variable here on a bubble chart would display clustered measurements in a more dynamic way than simply overlapping them.

 2. I wanted to use a loop in [distribution](distribution.py) to loop through the varIndex range, thus creating all four charts simultaneously rather than asking a user to select a particular chart.
 I attempted to create this but could only get the code the generate four charts, with the first containing only the first variable, but with the fourth containing all four variable.
 I have included the [png](images/dist_error.png) to better explain the output.
 I think looping all of these files would ultimately be preferable to a user than having to repeat the process multiple times.

 ## References

-### Isolating specific columns in a numPy array:
-- Zach (2021) How to Get Specific Column from NumPy Array.
-Statology.
-URL: https://www.statology.org/numpy-get-column/

-### Reading CSV files in matplotlib:
-- Tutorial Points (n.d.)
-Plot data from CSV file with Matplotlib.
-URL: https://www.tutorialspoint.com/plot-data-from-csv-file-with-matplotlib
-- W3Schools (n.d.)
-Matplotlib Tutorial.
-URL: https://www.w3schools.com/python/matplotlib_intro.asp

-### Plotting items by group:
-- W3Schools (n.d.)
-Matplotlib Scatter.
-URL: https://www.w3schools.com/python/matplotlib_scatter.asp

-### Filtering with pandas:
-- Python and R Tips (2018) How To Filter Pandas Dataframe By Values of Column?
-URL: https://cmdlinetips.com/2018/02/how-to-subset-pandas-dataframe-based-on-values-of-a-column/
-- Tutorials Point (n.d.)
-Filter the rows – Python Pandas.
-URL: https://www.tutorialspoint.com/filter-the-rows-python-pandas

-### Subplots:
-- GeeksforGeeks (2021) Plot multiple plots in Matplotlib.
-URL: https://www.geeksforgeeks.org/plot-multiple-plots-in-matplotlib/

-### Formatting plots:
-- GeeksforGeeks (2020) How to plot two histograms together in Matplotlib?
-URL: https://www.geeksforgeeks.org/how-to-plot-two-histograms-together-in-matplotlib/
-- Matplotlib (n.d.) matplotlib.pyplot.ylabel — Matplotlib 3.5.1 documentation.
-URL: https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.ylabel.html

 ### Colour-blind-friendly colour palette:
 - Color Hex (n.d.) color-blind-friendly Color Palette.
 URL: https://www.color-hex.com/color-palette/49436

-### Seaborn tutorial
-- AskPython (2020) Python Seaborn Tutorial.
-URL: https://www.askpython.com/python-modules/python-seaborn-tutorial

-### Saving files in a new location:
-- Stack Overflow (2012) filesystems - Python: how do I save a file in a different directory?
-URL: https://stackoverflow.com/questions/13825719/python-how-do-i-save-a-file-in-a-different-directory

 ### Data source and context:
 - Cui, Y. (2020) The Iris Dataset — A Little Bit of History and Biology.
 Medium.
 URL: https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5
 - Machine Learning Repository: Iris Data Set (1988) University of California at Irvine.
 URL: https://archive.ics.uci.edu/ml/datasets/iris
 - Poissot, T. (2020) It’s time to retire the iris dataset.
 Armchair Ecology.
 URL: https://armchairecology.blog/iris-dataset/

+### Error handling in Python:
+- Python Docs (n.d.).
+Built-in Exceptions — Python 3.8.2 documentation.
+URL: https://docs.python.org/3/library/exceptions.html

+### Formatting plots:
+- GeeksforGeeks (2020) How to plot two histograms together in Matplotlib?
+URL: https://www.geeksforgeeks.org/how-to-plot-two-histograms-together-in-matplotlib/
+- Matplotlib (n.d.) matplotlib.pyplot.ylabel — Matplotlib 3.5.1 documentation.
+URL: https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.ylabel.html

+### Filtering with pandas:
+- Python and R Tips (2018) How To Filter Pandas Dataframe By Values of Column?
+URL: https://cmdlinetips.com/2018/02/how-to-subset-pandas-dataframe-based-on-values-of-a-column/
+- Tutorials Point (n.d.)
+Filter the rows – Python Pandas.
+URL: https://www.tutorialspoint.com/filter-the-rows-python-pandas

 ### General documentation:
 - Matplotlib (n.d.)
 Matplotlib 3.5.1 documentation.
 URL: https://matplotlib.org/3.5.1/index.html
 - NumPy (n.d.)
 Overview — NumPy v1.19 Manual.
 URL: https://numpy.org/doc/stable/
 - Pandas (n.d.) pandas 1.0.1 documentation.
 URL: https://pandas.pydata.org/docs/
 - Seaborn (2012) statistical data visualization — seaborn 0.9.0 documentation.
 URL: https://seaborn.pydata.org/

+### Isolating specific columns in a numPy array:
+- Zach (2021) How to Get Specific Column from NumPy Array.
+Statology.
+URL: https://www.statology.org/numpy-get-column/

+### Plotting items by group:
+- W3Schools (n.d.)
+Matplotlib Scatter.
+URL: https://www.w3schools.com/python/matplotlib_scatter.asp

+### Reading CSV files in matplotlib:
+- Tutorial Points (n.d.)
+Plot data from CSV file with Matplotlib.
+URL: https://www.tutorialspoint.com/plot-data-from-csv-file-with-matplotlib
+- W3Schools (n.d.)
+Matplotlib Tutorial.
+URL: https://www.w3schools.com/python/matplotlib_intro.asp

+### Saving files in a new location:
+- Stack Overflow (2012) filesystems - Python: how do I save a file in a different directory?
+URL: https://stackoverflow.com/questions/13825719/python-how-do-i-save-a-file-in-a-different-directory

+### Seaborn tutorial
+- AskPython (2020) Python Seaborn Tutorial.
+URL: https://www.askpython.com/python-modules/python-seaborn-tutorial

+### Subplots:
+- GeeksforGeeks (2021) Plot multiple plots in Matplotlib.
+URL: https://www.geeksforgeeks.org/plot-multiple-plots-in-matplotlib/